This course is open for applications.

 - Engineering Design and Mathematics

-- Four years full-time; five years sandwich; three to four years part-time (with entry into the third year of the course).
+- Three years full-time; four years sandwich; three to four years part-time (with entry onto the third year of the course).

 - Full-time; part-time; sandwich